Presented at 11:15am in Waverly on Wednesday, November 15, 2017.#9178

 Cognitive/Learning, Deaf/Hard of Hearing, Mobility, Vision

-Administrative/Campus Policy, Alternate Format, Assistive Technology, eBooks, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Technology, Other, Uncategorized
+Accessible Course Design, Administrative/Campus Policy, Alternate Format, Assistive Technology, Other, Teaching about Accessibility in Curriculum, Uncategorized

 Alisa Louther has been working in the field of Assistive Technology for over 8 years.
 Alisa has a B.S in Vocational Rehabilitation with a concentration in Rehab technology and a M.Ed. in Assistive Technology.
 She has applied her education in multiple facets from work place accommodations, independent living to higher education.
 Her career has consisted working for the Computer Electronic Accommodations Program (CAPTEC) in the Department of Defense where she provided computer assessments and research/use of assistive technology.
 Virginia Assistive Technology System (VATS) providing technical assistance, outreach training and assessment for individuals in the Northern part of Virginia.
 The last 2 years she’s been working at American University as the Assistive Technology specialist working with students with disabilities.